Two Black women, Chief Behavioral Officer Lawanda Williams and Therapist Case Manager Tammy Montague, smiling at the camera.

 “As it stands,” wrote State Senator Washington on social media, “this national exam has veto power over all social work licenses in the state of Maryland….
 It stands between qualified professionals and what our communities need.”

-Tammy pass the exam in February and remains an avid believer in the power of social work.
+Tammy passed the exam in February and remains an avid believer in the power of social work.
 Currently pursuing a doctorate, she works every day with “some of the most caring people I’ve ever met.”

 “Who doesn’t need someone there that can listen and have regard for them as a human being?
 That’s the kind of love social work brings,” she said.